opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/paymentmock/Full Page/README.md

    c.)
 In the **Notification** tab, note down the URL for notification.

-6. Edit the Postman Collection.
+6. Edit the Postman Collection in the Postman app.

+   a.)
+Import the two files at the same time to Postman.

+   b.)
+Make sure to select the environment for Mock Gateway.

+   c.)
+Edit the Postman environment file so the collection can be imported with all your OPF Tenant and Mock Gateway Test Account unique values.

-7. Save and run the Postman Collection.
+8. Save and run the Postman Collection.
-8. Set notification URL in the Payment Mock Swagger UI.
+9. Set notification URL in the Payment Mock Swagger UI.